vjdyofficial/DSLR-PowerCamera/README.md

 # Ratings
 ChatGPT will rate the presets based on their overall visual appeal and effectiveness in enhancing the scene:

-1. IMX: 8/10 - Well-balanced enhancement, good for general use.
+1. IMX: 8/10 <br> _Well-balanced enhancement, good for general use._
-2. HMX: 7/10 - Slightly higher contrast than IMX, effective but can be a bit harsh.
+2. HMX: 7/10 <br> _Slightly higher contrast than IMX, effective but can be a bit harsh._
-3. AFX: 6/10 - Very vibrant, tends to oversaturate which might not be suitable for all scenes.
+3. AFX: 6/10 <br> _Very vibrant, tends to oversaturate which might not be suitable for all scenes._
-4. VIB: 7/10 - High vibrancy, good for making colors pop, but can be too much for subtle scenes.
+4. VIB: 7/10 <br> _High vibrancy, good for making colors pop, but can be too much for subtle scenes._
-5. SUN: 8/10 - Excellent for simulating golden hour light, very appealing for warm-toned photography.
+5. SUN: 8/10 <br> _Excellent for simulating golden hour light, very appealing for warm-toned photography._
-6. RTO: 7/10 - Cool and slightly muted, good for specific moods but less versatile than others.
+6. RTO: 7/10 <br> _Cool and slightly muted, good for specific moods but less versatile than others._

 _These ratings are subjective and depend on personal preference and the specific application of the presets in various photographic scenarios._